-During the certificate issuing process, following identification and authentication (I&A) of the Applicant, the CA carries out the following actions (under which "CA" means not only the certificate generation system but also the systems and/or websites that interconnect the RA and/or the Applicants):
+During the certificate issuing process, usually following the identification and authentication (I&A) of the Applicant, , the CA carries out the following actions (under which "CA" means not only the certificate generation system but also the systems and/or websites that interconnect the RA and/or the Applicants):

-- where provided, it activates a procedure that generates a pair of keys within the Applicant's signature device (or within an HSM in the case of a certificate request by remote signature) and the corresponding CSR, which is automatically sent to the CA; - through a secure (encrypted and authenticated) channel, it receives the Applicant's CSR;

-- 3) it verifies the Applicant's possession of the private key and the correct functioning of the key pair, through cryptographic verification of the CSR; - 4) it generates a unique identification code2, within its own database, which will be inserted in the dnQualifier attribute (OID: 2.5.4.46) of the certificate's Subject field (see §3.1.5); - 5) it generates the certificate () using the public key extracted from the CSR and the Holder's identification data (previously collected and stored during registration); - 6) it stores the certificate in its database, recording the event in the audit log; - 7) if required, it publishes the certificate in the specific repository, recording the event in the audit log; - 8) it sends the certificate to the Holder (or to the RA) or directly to the signature device (if any) through an (encrypted and authenticated) secure channel; if the Holder's private key is on a signature device, at the same time a procedure is activated that installs the certificate on the device (or within the HSM in the case of a certificate for remote signature); the customization of the device is thus completed (event recorded in the audit log).
-In the case of a personal signature device (e.g. smartcard), this procedure can also involve modifying the PIN and PUK codes of the device by setting them to the established values (see §4.2.1); - 9) in the case of signature keys generated by the holder within HSM, it associates the strong authentication credentials already held by the Owner and used during the generation of the key pair (for example OTP or biometric data) with the Holder.
-Access to the key pair is also subject to the knowledge of a username and password previously chosen by the owner (in the case of the OTP) or to the physical presence of the holder before an appointee of the CA (in the case of identification based on biometric techniques); - 10) if necessary (or if not already undertaken during registration), it generates a confidential emergency code to be used to authenticate any certificate suspension or revocation request (pursuant to current laws); - 11) it provides the Holder with personal codes and the emergency code through secure procedures that depend on the type of signature device used (if any), on how the Holder's keys are generated and on the Holder registration procedures: - in the case of keys generated by the CA, the personal codes and the emergency code are provided to the Holder by sending a closed, sealed envelope (or scratch-card) containing this information or through codes transmitted via SMS and/or, email; - in the case of keys generated by the CDRL, the personal codes and the emergency code are provided to the Holder by delivering a closed, sealed envelope (or scratch-card) containing this information or through codes transmitted via SMS and/or, email; - c) in the case of keys, under the control of the Holder, generated within an HSM, there are two possibilities:
+- where provided, it activates a procedure that generates a pair of keys within the Applicant's signature device (or within an HSM in the case of a certificate request by remote signature) and the corresponding CSR, which is automatically sent to the CA; - 2) through a secure (encrypted and authenticated) channel, it receives the Applicant's CSR; - 3) it verifies the Applicant's possession of the private key and the correct functioning of the key pair, through cryptographic verification of the CSR; - 4) it generates a unique identification code, within its own database, which will be inserted in the dnQualifier attribute (OID: 2.5.4.46) of the certificate's Subject field (see §3.1.5); - 5) it generates the certificate (\) using the public key extracted from the CSR and the Holder's identification data (previously collected and stored during registration); - 6) it stores the certificate in its database, recording the event in the audit log; - 7) if required, it publishes the certificate in the specific repository, recording the event in the audit log; - 8) it sends the certificate to the Holder (or to the RA) or directly to the signature device (if any) through an (encrypted and authenticated) secure channel; if the Holder's private key is on a signature device, at the same time a procedure is activated that installs the certificate on the device (or within the HSM in the case of a certificate for remote signature); the customization of the device is thus completed (event recorded in the audit log).
+In the case of a personal signature device (e.g. smartcard), this procedure can also involve modifying the PIN and PUK codes of the device by setting them to the established values (see §4.2.1); - 9) In the case of signature keys generated by the CA within HSM at the request of the Holder, associate the Holder with the authentication, biometric or possession credential used during the generation of the key pair (for example OTP, biometric fingerprint or other physical security device).
+Access to the key pair is also subject to the knowledge of a second authentication factor known exclusively to the Holder (for example, username and password previously chosen by the Holder or other personal identification code); - 10) if necessary (or if not already undertaken during registration), it generates a confidential emergency code to be used to authenticate any certificate suspension or revocation request (pursuant to current laws); - 11) it provides the Holder with personal codes and the emergency code through secure procedures that depend on the type of signature device used (if any), on how the Holder's keys are generated and on the Holder registration procedures: - in the case of keys generated by the CA, the personal codes and the emergency code are provided to the Holder by sending a closed, sealed envelope (or scratch-card) containing this information or through codes transmitted via SMS and/or, email;